7 Publishers That Will Actually Pay You to Write Book Reviews

 Probably not a review worthy of publication, but hey, I was 7.

-If you’re a fellow book lover and can write better reviews than 7-year-old me, we might have a new side hustle for you: getting paid to write book reviews.
+If you’re a fellow book lover and can write better reviews than 7-year-old me, we might have a new side hustle for you: online book reviewing.

 We’ve rounded up some websites and publishers that will pay you for your literary analysis skills.
 That’s right, you can take part in a favorite pastime — reading — and actually get paid for it.